sheerun/modern-node/README.md

 modern lint '**/*.js'   # lint only selected files
 ```

-Format and lint staged changes (useful to put into `precommit` script)
+Format and lint staged changes (useful to put into `precommit` script):

 ```
 modern precommit